harlan-zw/wp-keystone/README.md

 Wordpress Boilerplate
 ===================

 This is the repo for the Wordpress Boilerplate project.
-This project leverages Wordpress, Bedrock, Yarn and Sage.
+This project boilerplate was built using bedrock as a guideline.
+It comes packaged with numerous handy plugins to make life easier.

 Setup
 -------------